-- Molecular design, functionalisation and characterisation for improved reinforcement/matrix interaction. - Composite coatings. - Development of new bio-based resins and/or bio-based fibres or fillers, and their composites. - Materials use optimization.
-Use of recycled materials to develop composites. - Methodology and validation tools for design-optimisation. - Scalable and rapid manufacturing techniques, such as fast curing, low viscosity resins and thermoforming among others. - Automation, robotisation and cost-efficient manufacturing techniques. - Composites suitable for multiple processing techniques including additive manufacturing. - Modeling and simulation of processing including multi-scale approaches or the use of data mining and machine learning (Artificial Intelligence). - Joining, assembly and repair including solutions for joining dissimilar materials. - Structural health monitoring. - Retaining economic value and energy of materials as long as possible to promote the circular economy.
+- Molecular design, functionalisation and characterisation for improved reinforcement/matrix interaction. - Development of new bio-based resins and/or bio-based fibres or fillers, and their composites. - Materials use optimization.
+Use of recycled materials to develop composites. - Methodology and validation tools for design-optimisation. - Determination of long-term properties (e.g. creep, fatigue, ageing, etc.) - Retaining economic value and energy of materials as long as possible to promote the circular economy. - Scalable and rapid manufacturing techniques, such as fast curing, low viscosity resins and thermoforming among others. - Automation, robotisation and cost-efficient manufacturing techniques. - Composites suitable for various processing techniques - Joining, assembly and repair including solutions for joining dissimilar materials.